As we all know, some states have firearm restrictions that are, to put it kindly, less logical than others.

 Revolvers typically do not fall under restrictive bans due to their fixed magazine design and relatively low capacity.

-With that said, the TRR8 is an 8-shot revolver, which is somewhat rare.
+With that said, the TRR8 is an 8-shot revolver, which is somewhat uncommon.

 It’s a .357 Magnum, so you can also shoot .38 Special through it without issue.
-The TRR8 is quick to reload with its moon clip cuts.
-Reloading on the fly can be nearly as quick as an automatic when you toss moon clips into action.
+The TRR8 is cut for moon clips as well, which can facilitate faster reloads.

-Moon clips are essentially speedloaders that drop into the gun and provide a rapid reload on the fly.
+Moon clips are essentially speedloaders that drop into the gun.
 They are disposable in a fight and the preferred setup for competition shooters who need to shoot fast and reload faster.

-.357 Magnum is no slouch in the ballistic department either.
-Recoil can be cumbersome, but the TRR8 is a heavy weapon, and that 35 ounces of metal help eat some of that recoil.
+.357 Magnum is no slouch in the ballistic department, either.
+Recoil can be cumbersome, but the TRR8 is a heavy weapon, and 35 ounces of metal help eat some of that recoil.

 The TRR8 can utilize a series of rails to attach a red dot and light to ensure the wheel gun keeps up with the most modern of pistols.